 Most of us get both types of fiber from foods and supplements.
 You can get the nutrient from fruits, vegetables, nuts, beans, and grains.
 “Functional” fiber is extracted from its natural sources, and then added to supplements or fortified foods and drinks to boost their fiber content.

-Most nutritionists say to get fiber from whole foods, because they're healthy in other ways, too.
-But if you don’t get enough from your diet, functional fibers can help fill in the gap.
+Most nutritionists say to get fiber from whole foods because they're healthy in other ways, too.
+But if you don’t get enough from your diet, fiber supplements can help fill in the gap.
 And evidence shows that most of us aren’t getting enough.
+The average person only gets about half of the fiber needed daily.
 Women 50 and younger should try to get 25 grams a day, and men should shoot for 38 grams.

 Aim to eat a wide variety of different types of fiber.
 This chart shows the most common types of dietary and functional types and explains where they come from and how they can keep you healthy.

 |Cellulose, some hemicellulose||Insoluble||Naturally found in nuts, whole wheat, whole grains, bran, seeds, edible brown rice, skins of produce.||"Nature's laxative": Reduces constipation, lowers risk of diverticulitis, can help with weight loss.|

 |Inulin oligofructose||Soluble||Extracted from onions and byproducts of sugar production from beets or chicory root.
 Added to processed foods to boost fiber.||May increase "good" bacteria in the gut and enhance immune function.|

 |Lignin||Insoluble||Found naturally in flax, rye, some vegetables.||Good for heart health and possibly immune function.
 Use caution if you have celiac disease or are gluten intolerant.|